 Yet – it still seems difficult to manage it all.

 Fortunately, there are some easy and simple things that you can do daily, to help you add more time to your day.

-If you really think about it, the idea of having to plan and prepare seven nightly meals a week, or 365 evening meals a year, makes dinner one of the largest time consuming tasks for work at home moms.
+If you really think about it, the idea of having to plan and prepare seven nightly meals a week, or 365 evening meals a year, makes dinner one of the largest time-consuming tasks for work-at-home moms.
 Throw in lunches and breakfast – that’s a lot of time spent in the kitchen!
-While I can’t afford a personal chef, I can afford to to lighten the load by having my husband pick up take out, I can have healthy meals delivered, and I can feed my husband and daughter “hot lunch”, so that I don’t have to make and pack them.
+While I can’t afford a personal chef, I can afford to lighten the load by having my husband pick up take out, I can have healthy meals delivered, and I can feed my husband and daughter “hot lunch” so that I don’t have to make and pack them.
 You may feel guilty about this option, but don’t, there are many establishments that offer healthy meals at affordable prices.
 Sign up for some daily deal sites and watch for coupons – they always have them.

-Have you ever told yourself, “I don’t have any time”?
+Have you ever told yourself, “I don’t have any time?”
 I’m guilty of saying this.
-The truth is we need to figure out where out time is being spent, and once we have that figured out, we can re-prioritize and readjust our schedules to fit our needs.
+The truth is we need to figure out where our time is being spent, and once we have that figured out, we can re-prioritize and readjust our schedules to fit our needs.
 Use this equation to figure out where your time is going.

 168 hours a week – sleep (56 hours) – work (40 hours) – personal (24 hours) – commuting (10 hours) = 38 extra hours.

 Once you have the equation figured out, look at where those “extra hours” are going.
 Is it watching TV?
 Talking on the phone?
 Surfing the Internet?
 You may need to use an online tool like toggl to help you track where your time is going.